The London ULEZ expansion: will London go electric?

 The 2023 London ULEZ changes

-The expansion of the zone, should it go ahead, means that suburbs like Uxbridge in the north-west down to Biggin Hill in the south-east will now be affected.
+The expansion of the zone means that suburbs like Uxbridge in the north-west down to Biggin Hill in the south-east will now be affected.
 If you’re a Londoner, or a frequent visitor, you can see if your area is affected on the TFL website.

 The changes are only geographical while the restrictions within the zone remain the same: your car must meet Euro 4 standard (if petrol) or Euro 6 standards (if diesel).
 Vans, motorbikes, lorries and larger vehicles have different restrictions.
 Some people with disabilities, including those with wheelchair accessible vehicles, may be able to apply for a grace period in order to avoid the ULEZ charges until October 2027 though this is not guaranteed.